aptech/docs/docs/comt/opt-equality-constraints-example.rst

     endp;

     // Procedure to compute equality constraints
+    // this must specify the constraint such that
+    // eqp(x) = 0
     proc eqp(x);
         local result;

+        // This will be returned and
+        // it should be a vector of zeros
-        result = zeros(3, 1);
+        // with the same number of rows as constraints result = zeros(3, 1);

+        // Constraint one
         result[1] = x[1] + 3*x[2];

+        // Constraint two
         result[2] = x[3] + x[4] - 2 * x[5];

+        // Constraint three
         result[3] = x[2] - x[5];

         retp(result);